Q:

 A:

-1. What is phenol?
+1. But What is phenol?

 Phenol (C≡H≡OH) is an organic compound consisting of a benzene ring (C≡H≡OH) and a hydroxyl group (-OH).
 In the molecular structure of phenol, the benzene ring is a ring structure composed of six carbon atoms and six hydrogen atoms, and the hydroxyl group is connected to a carbon atom on the benzene ring.
-Phenol contains a hydroxyl group in the molecule, but this structure is different from that of typical alcohols.
+Phenol contains a hydroxyl group in the molecule, however this structure is different from that of typical alcohols.

-2. Alcohol definition and characteristics
+2. And Generally speaking Alcohol definition and characteristics

 3. Phenol and alcohol compounds difference